apache/incubator-grails-gradle-publish/README.md

 Artifacts published by this plugin include sources, the jar file, and a javadoc jar that contains both the groovydoc & javadoc.

+Limitations
+---

+This plugin currently acts as a wrapper around the `maven-publish` & `nexus-publish` plugins.
+There are known limitations with the `nexus-publish` plugin - specifically, when it can be applied in multiproject setups.
+Check out the functional test resources for specific scenarios that work and do not work.

 Setup
 ---
 If obtaining the source from the source distribution and you intend to build from source, you also need to download and